littlecinemadigital/SaturnV/README.md

 ---------

 # Code Styles
+* Our style guide is a modified version of Airbnb's [javascript guide](https://github.com/airbnb/javascript).
 * Use 2-space tabs.
 Don't start a fight about this.
 * We use ES6 syntax whenever possible.
 Some legacy code bases may use ES5, at some point these will be updated.